JFinchy/tag/README.md

 - Do something cool with reading list?
 Set deadlines?
 Auto tag?
 - Show memory of each tab
 - Separate by different user archetypes
+- Track how long it has been since a link has been used and a tag has been used.
+Allow for easy cleanup/removal
 - Cmd k for search
   - Is there an option of doing this with another one?
 - Notion like table with tags